 Drakes have attacked our children.
 What to do?

 Drakes can be aggressive sometimes, and therefore at those times, it is not a good idea to allow children near them.
-Make a fence so childrens can view them, but they can’t hurt them at all.
+Make a fence so children can view them, but they can’t hurt them at all.

 New ducklings have started to bite/peck at me.
 Is there a reason?

 Ducklings are rarely aggressive, but when they are, look at this from their point of view.
 They are small and prey animals.
-When a large hand comes towards them, they get frightened and use their defence mechanisms.
+When a large hand comes towards them, they get frightened and use their defense mechanisms.
 You have to understand their fears and be a lot slower from thereon.

 However, not all pecks are the same.
 They may also be asking for food.